Elections in Wales: Devolved parliament elections

 There have been six elections to the devolved parliament of Wales, based in Cardiff Bay since 1999.
 These elections are held every five years to elect sixty Members of the Senedd (MSs; formerly Assembly Members, ASs).
 Voters have two votes: forty MSs are elected by the First Past the Post system in individual constituencies, and a further twenty MSs are elected by a regional top-up system in which voters vote by region.
+This system overall is called Additional Members System (AMS) and is a hybrid electoral system mixing both a plurality system (FPTP) and a proportional system (the party list system).
 The regions are: Mid and West Wales, North Wales, South Wales Central, South Wales East and South Wales West, whereas the constituencies are the same used for elections to the UK parliament.
 Each region elects four MSs, to achieve approximately proportional representation overall, with every individual in Wales being represented by five MSs in total, their local constituency MS and four regional MSs.
 Between its inception in 1999, it was known as the 'National Assembly for Wales'.
 Legislation was passed in 2020, for a name change on 6 May 2020 to its current name, 'Senedd Cymru' or the 'Welsh Parliament' (or simply 'Senedd') to fully reflect its constitutional status as a law-making and tax-setting parliament.
 It is based in Cardiff Bay, initially (as the Assembly) in Tŷ Hywel from 1999 to 2006, until it moved to the Senedd building, which opened on 1 March 2006, where the Assembly and now Senedd has been based since 2006.
 The elections were held every four years from 1999, but were increased to five years following the Wales Act 2014 for the 2016 election.

 The 2021 Senedd election on 6 May 2021, was the first election to the devolved parliament since its name change.
 The election took place akin to previous elections when it was known as the National Assembly for Wales.